Hoka One One Clifton 7 Review

 At the time of this review, Hoka was offering seven color options, so pretty much something for everyone.
 One thing to note is that only select colors are available in the wide version.

-Hoka One One Clifton 7 Shoe Rating
+Hoka One One Clifton 7 Shoe Verdict

 If you are a Clifton fan and enjoyed running in the Clifton 6, you will like the updated Clifton 7.
 While the updates to this shoe are minor, the shoe continues to perform.
 The newly designed upper will make the shoe feel even better than its predecessor.